ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/page-properties.html.markdown

 <td width="19">
 </td>
 <td width="765">
-This is empty by default, which indicates that the Page's back color is taken from the App's [Theme](/developers/user-guide/product-guide/the-console/console-tabs/themes-overview) .
+  This is empty by default, which indicates that the Page's back color is taken from the App's <a href="/developers/user-guide/product-guide/the-console/console-tabs/themes-overview">Theme</a> .
 It can be reset the to Theme's Page Back Color by pressing "Use Theme" in the property's pop-up dialog.

 </td>
 </tr>